Want to help? Give back now to support families in our area

 WASHINGTON — Nonprofits across our area are stepping up to help families dealing with the COVID-19 pandemic.
 Now, we can step up to help them.

 United Way of the National Capital Area is hosting its 8th Annual Do More 24 on May 5th, but you can join the movement now.
-The effort helps raise critical funds for more than 500 local nonprofits.
+The effort helps raise critical funds for 600 local nonprofits.
 You can view a list of those nonprofits and make an advanced giving donation by clicking here.

 "For the last eight years, donors have supported hundreds of local nonprofits to raise nearly $14 million to promote the health, education and financial stability of our community," said Rosie Allen-Herring, President and CEO of United Way of the National Capital Area.